Jemeni11/TalesTrove/README.md

 ### Browser Extension Stores

+- Mozilla Firefox Browser Add-ons: [Link](https://addons.mozilla.org/en-US/firefox/addon/tales_trove/)

-The extension will be available on official browser stores soon.
+The extension will be available on other browser stores soon.
 Check back for updates.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>